LukeShortCloud/simpler_things_rpg/simpler_things.md

 ### Creation

 * Pick a Species.
-* Pick one Skill to have an Expertise in.
+* Pick one Skill to Boost.
 * Buy Items with a budget of $1000.
 Players get to keep the unspent money.

 ### Traits